 Evidence to Action for Strengthened Family Planning and Reproductive Health Services for Women and Girls

-Evidence to Action for Strengthened Family Planning and Reproductive Health Services for Women and Girls (E2A) (2011-2016) is the US Agency for International Development (USAID)’s global flagship project for scaling up effective, evidence-based family planning and reproductive health practices.
+Evidence to Action for Strengthened Family Planning and Reproductive Health Services for Women and Girls (E2A) (2011-2016) was the US Agency for International Development (USAID)’s global flagship project for scaling up effective, evidence-based family planning and reproductive health practices.

-The project aims to strengthen sustainable approaches for improved family planning and reproductive health service delivery, and to ensure that women and girls have access to quality services through all stages of the reproductive lifecycle.
-In order to accomplish these goals, E2A increases support, builds evidence, and facilitates the scale-up of best practices that improve family planning services.
+Led by Pathfinder International, the project aimed to strengthen sustainable approaches for improved family planning and reproductive health service delivery, and to ensure that women and girls have access to quality services through all stages of the reproductive lifecycle.
+In order to accomplish these goals, E2A increased support, built evidence, and facilitated the scale-up of best practices that improve family planning services.
 E2A also worked with public and private organizations on health education, maternal, newborn, and child health care, and HIV prevention, care, and treatment.

-The project’s three core mandates are:
+The project’s core mandates were to:

-- Strengthen service delivery by increasing global support for family planning and reproductive health best practices.
+- Strengthen service delivery by increasing global support for family planning and reproductive health best practices

-- Synthesize and disseminate knowledge about these best practices.
+- Synthesize and disseminate knowledge about these best practices

-- Apply and scale up these best practices.
+- Apply and scale up these best practices